The latest research shows hope for vision returning after stroke. However, it depends upon the type of vision problems that you have.

 Another treatment suitable for visual neglect is limb activation treatment.
 This involves moving the affected limbs within the neglected environment.

 Ideally, this helps improve the condition because the visual cortex integrates sensory information with motor information.
-By stimulating both, it may help vision return after stroke.
+By stimulating both, it may help improve one’s attention to the neglected side.

 Visual Scanning Training

 Works best for field cuts, visual neglect, and central vision loss

 Individuals with visual neglect may respond best to visual scanning training.
 This encourages the patient to turn their heads to the left and right to take in their full visual field.
 Attending to the affected limb(s) can also help.

 The goal is to retrain the brain to pay attention to the neglected side.

 Hope for Vision Recovery After Stroke

 So, will vision return after stroke?
 The latest study shows that there’s hope if you work to rewire the brain.